apache/rocketmq/CONTRIBUTING.md

 #### If the change is non-trivial please include some unit tests that cover the new functionality.
 #### If you are introducing a completely new feature or API it is a good idea to start a wiki and get consensus on the basic design first.
 #### It is our job to follow up on patches in a timely fashion.
-Nag us if we aren't doing our job (sometimes we drop things).
+Nag us if we arn't doing our job timely enough (sometimes we may miss things).

 ## Becoming a Committer